ultimate-notion/ultimate-notion/docs/features.md

 - [x] retrieve a database by its ID
 - [x] search for a database by its title
 - [x] create a new database with a given schema, i.e. properties and their types
-- [x] delete/archive and restore/unarchive a database
+- [x] delete and restore a database
 - [ ] update a database schema, i.e. adding/removing properties or changing their types
 - [ ] change database properties, e.g. name, formula of formula property, options, etc.
 - [x] read the database attributes like title, description, cover, icon, etc.